lowczarc/lancelot.life/README.md

 ### TODO:

-- Get goals from airtable
+- Get articles and project from airtable
 - Remove build.rs and include! in include_view! and interprete views file at compile time